ashleyschuett/resalloc/client/README.md

 # Resalloc Client

 #### Installation
 - requires python 2.7
 - pip install -r requirements.txt

 #### Configuration
-This client requires you to change the server_ip variable on line 11 of client.py.
-You can see what IP it can be accessed at via the `docker ps` and the `docker-machine ip default` command for OSX users.
+The client should automatically configure itself to connect to the client.
+It will not work on windows.
+If you are running on windows you would have to manually specify the IP on line 18.

 #### Example Commands